northeastern-rc/rc-public-documentation/docs/source/using-ood/interactiveapps.md

 1. Click **Launch**.
 This will put you in the queue for a compute node.
 Note that this might take a few minutes, depending on the resources you requested.
 1. When you have been allocated a compute node, click **Connect to Jupyter**.

-When your Juypter Notebook is running and open, type `conda list` in a cell and run the cell to confirm that the environment is your custom conda environment (you should see this on the first line).
+When your Jupyter Notebook is running and open, type `conda list` in a cell and run the cell to confirm that the environment is your custom conda environment (you should see this on the first line).
 This command will also list all of your available packages.

 ## Xfce Desktop (Beta)

 This Open OnDemand application is a containerized desktop running on the HPC cluster.
 It has access to these tools/programs:

-- Slurm (for running Slurm commands via the terminal in the desktop and interacting the compute nodes on the HPC)
+- Slurm (for running Slurm commands via the terminal in the desktop and interacting on compute nodes)
 - Module command (for loading and running HPC ready modules)
 - File explorer (able to traverse and view files that you have access to on the HPC)
 - Firefox web browser